-Lizzie was born with Goldenhar so one side of her face was much smaller than the other.
-Her hearing was affected and her speech was rather unclear.
-She was an average pupil in most areas but excelled in sport.
-However, she struggled to participate in team games - there was no problem with the playing of the game itself and she was regularly selected for netball and hockey teams, but whenever the team was called together to discuss tactics for instance, Lizzie was apt to suddenly run off a few yards and 'jump about'.
-It gave the impression that she was distressed.
+Kamal was born with Goldenhar syndrome, so one side of his face is much smaller than the other.
+His hearing is affected, and his speech is rather unclear.
+Kamal particularly enjoys sports but struggles to participate in team games.
+There is no problem with the playing of the game itself and he is regularly selected for fotball and hockey teams, but whenever the team is called together to discuss tactics for instance, Kamal is apt to suddenly run off and 'jump about'.
+This behaviour gives the impression that he is distressed.